stackotter/SwiftGtk/README.md

+**ARCHIVED**: This Gtk wrapper is developed in tandem with [SwiftCrossUI](https://github.com/stackotter/swift-cross-ui), and hence its API is a higgledy-piggledy mess of random Gtk APIs that SwiftCrossUI needs to access.
+Thus, for someone wanting to actually just use regular old Gtk in a Swift project (and not SwiftCrossUI), this project was never really very useful.
+Hence I have moved this wrapper into the SwiftCrossUI repository to simplify the development and the contributing process of SwiftCrossUI.
+I advise that you have a look at [rhx's great Gtk wrapper](https://github.com/rhx/SwiftGtk) which uses automatic code generation to always stay up-to-date with the latest features and have complete coverage of the Gtk API.

+If you still want to continue using this wrapper after reading what I have to say, include [SwiftCrossUI](https://github.com/stackotter/swift-cross-ui) as a dependency in your project and add the `Gtk` product as a dependency of your target or app.
+The wrapper has merely been moved to a new more fitting home.

 # SwiftGtk

 SwiftGtk provides Swift bindings for Gtk+ 3.
 It currently supports both macOS and Linux (with Windows support planned).